 Renting a cabana at Disney’s water parks is one of their newer amenities.
 If you haven’t been recently, it’s definitely worth checking out.
 Here are the details!

 The Beach Comber Shacks (Typhoon Lagoon) fits up to six people with locations scattered throughout the park.

 If you have a specific location in mind, be sure to request it.
 We wanted to overlook the wave pool.
 I think it’s by far the best (and most scenic) spot.

-Rental prices vary depending on the time of year.
+Rental prices vary on the time of year.
 We went August/September, and the cost was about $240.
-However, my brother and his girlfriend were also there with us, so we split it, making it only $120 per couple.
-It was great to have this “home base,” and not have to deal with the crowded and busy water park lockers, located all the way near the park entrance.
+However, my brother and his girlfriend were also with us, so we split it, making it only $120 per couple.
+It was great to have this “home base,” and not have to deal with the very crowded and busy water park lockers, which are located all the way near the park entrance.